-Length of towed object Min. number of tugboats Min. number of pilots Details loa ≤ 80m 2 1 May sail without a pilot when it concerns a tugboat that is suited to act as a port tugboat, with a captain who has knowledge of the local area, and no other tugboats are prescribed. loa between 80m and 150m 2 1 Tugboats must be suited to act as a port tugboat. loa ≥ 150m 3 2 Tugboats must be suited to act as a port tugboat
+Length of towed object Min. number of tugboats Min. number of pilots Details loa ≤ 80 m 2 1 May sail without a pilot when it concerns a tugboat that is suited to act as a port tugboat, with a commander who has knowledge of the local area, and no other tugboats are prescribed. loa between 80 m and 150 m 2 1 Tugboats must be suited to act as a port tugboat. loa ≥ 150 m 3 2 Tugboats must be suited to act as a port tugboat